10 (Little) Things You Might Not Know About Johann Sebastian Bach

 He was a hedonist

-It should be noted that Bach enjoyed the relative freedoms of Leipzig, which was less strict than the Calvinist cities.
+It should be noted that Bach enjoyed the relative freedoms of Leipzig, far less strict than the Calvinist cities.
 There is evidence that he had an appetite for luxurious foods including chocolate.
 A bill for beer and brandy costing more than his rent was also found in his expenses.

 His wife may have composed the Cello Suites

-This is at least the theory of Welsh musicologist Martin Jarvis, based upon the work of a graphologist who claimed that Anna Magdalena Bach, the composer's second wife, is the alleged author of some of his most important works.
+At least, this is the theory of Welsh musicologist Martin Jarvis, based upon the work of a graphologist who claimed that Anna Magdalena Bach, the composer's second wife, may well have been the alleged author of some of the composer's most important works.